Karl G. Karsten: The Theory of Quadrature in Economics, 1924/26

 The quadrature method therefore applies cumulation to obtain a series representing the integral function, and differencing to obtain a series of data representing the derivative.

-Karsten suggested in this theory, that "the aim of correlation analysis should ultimately be the recovery of causal connections."
-The next year Jan Tinbergen confirmed this claim of Karsten in an ongoing discussion.
+Karsten suggested in this theory that "the aim of correlation analysis should ultimately be the recovery of causal connections."
+The next year Jan Tinbergen confirmed this claim by Karsten in an ongoing discussion.

 Boumans (2004) recalls, that "Karsten ... had touched 'not without merit' on the problem of causal relations, had shown the existence of cumulative relations between the three Harvard barometer indices, which he interpreted as causal relationships.
 In the first place, he found, using correlation analysis, that the cumulative values of the Harvard B-index parallel those of the Harvard A- index, with a lag of 3 ...
 Second, he found the empirical relationship that the C-index was a cumulative of bot the A and B indices ...
 Thus according to Karsten (1926:417), the B-index was the 'generating force' of the three; the other two indices depended upon, and were derived from, changes in the business index."

 Scientific forecasting, 1931

-Kasten had founded Karsten Statistical Laboratory in New Haven, Connecticut, specifically to develop so called "barometers", to theoretically forecasts business conditions.
+Karsten founded Karsten Statistical Laboratory in New Haven, Connecticut to develop so-called "barometers", to theoretically forecast business conditions.
 Lhabitant (2011) explained that these forecasts included "barometers of volume of trade, of building activity, of interest rates, of the wholesale price level, of indices of certain industries, of railroad stocks, of public utility stocks, of steel stocks, of oil stocks, of automobile stocks, and of store stocks."

 His 1931 Scientific forecasting was based on Karsten's experience as stock market analyst, and was written as a handbook for stockbrokers.
-This work on scientific forecasting focussed on the methods and application to practical business and to stock market operations, and relied on the techniques of the economic barometers.
+This work on scientific forecasting focussed on the methods and application to practical business and to stock market operations, and relied on the techniques of economic barometers.